o3de/ROSConDemo/README.md

 The main level of the demo is set in an apple orchard surrounded by a countryside.
 The orchard is managed by the Apple Kraken.

 The Apple Kraken is a four-wheeled robot assigned the task of navigating around the orchard, collecting apples and storing them in its basket.
-You can choose to control the Apple Kraken manually or use the navigation stack which does that for you.

 ### Playground Level